About BIK youth participation scenarios

 Please check back often for the latest scenarios.

-Developing a first youth participation scenario
+Developing youth participation scenarios

 - Young people want support and education about the internet – for everyone.